Eppo-exp/eppo-docs/docs/sdks/server-sdks/python.md

 ### B. Initialize the SDK

-To initialize the SDK, you will need a SDK key.
+To initialize the SDK, you will need an SDK key.
 You can generate one [in the flag interface](https://eppo.cloud/feature-flags/keys).

 ```python
 import eppo_client